 1.3.
-Card key access authorization
+Card access authorization

 Upon finishing all safety courses, MCF specific safety training, and the training required to be a qualified user of the requested instrument(s), users will be given card key access to the MCF lab that has the instrument for which they are qualified.
-The user will submit the MCF-specific safety training page in Appendix II and signature page in Appendix II before the card key access can be issued.